joey1993/Heterogeneous-Activity-Recognition/README.md

 Then the file **Watch_accelerometer.csv.sort** will be created in __raw/__

-### Example of generating instances with 1 second threshold
+### Example of generating instances with 1-second threshold

 ```bash
 cd data/code/